oliviawestmacottssw/SSW.Rules.Content/rules/do-you-keep-a-hard-copy-diary/rule.md

 ---

-This rule has been migrated to "[Do you know the best ways to keep track of your time?](/Pages/keep-track-of-your-time.aspx)"
+This rule has been migrated to "[​Do you know the best ways to keep track of your time?](/Pages/keep-track-of-your-time.aspx)​​"​